konfuzio-ai/konfuzio-sdk/docs/sdk/examples/intro.md

 #### Upload Document
-To upload a new file (see [Supported File Types](https://help.konfuzio.com/specification/supported_file_types/index.html)) in your Project using the SDK, you have the option between two Document methods: `from_file_sync` and `from_file_async`.
+To upload a new file (see [Supported File Types](https://help.konfuzio.com/specification/supported_file_types/index.html)) in your Project using the SDK, you can use the `Document.from_file` method.
+You can choose to create the Document in a synchronous or asynchronous way.
+The synchronous way will wait for the Document to be processed and return a ready Document.
+The asynchronous way will only return an empty Document object which you can use to check the status of the processing.
+Simply call `document.update()` to check if the Document is ready and the OCR processing is done.

-If you want to upload a Document, and start working with it as soon as the OCR processing step is done, we recommend `from_file_sync` as it will wait for the Document to be processed and then return a ready Document.
-Beware, this may take from a few seconds up to over a minute.
+If you want to upload a file, and start working with it as soon as the OCR processing step is done, we recommend using `from_file` with `sync` set to True as it will wait for the Document to be processed and then return a ready Document.
+Beware, this may take from a few seconds up to over a minute depending on the size of the file.

 .. literalinclude:: /sdk/boilerplates/test_get_started.py
    :language: python
    :lines: 44

-If however you are trying to upload a large number of files and don't want to wait for them to be processed you can use the asynchronous function which only returns a Document ID:
+If however you are trying to upload a large number of files and don't want to wait for them to be processed you can use the asynchronous option which returns an empty Document object.
+You can then use the `update` method to check if the Document is ready and the OCR processing is done.

 .. literalinclude:: /sdk/boilerplates/test_get_started.py
    :language: python
    :lines: 48

-Later, you can load the processed Document and get your Document with:
+Once the OCR process is done, you can get the Document OCR results with:

 .. literalinclude:: /sdk/boilerplates/test_get_started.py
    :language: python